-- · Certifying a health plan to become a QHP - Monitoring and compliance of a QHP - Decertifying a QHP - Standards for issuers offering QHPs through the Exchange - · Requirements for the standard plan offering - Expectations for issuer coordination with the Exchange - Special guidance for coverage of American Indian/Alaska Natives
+- Certifying a health plan to become a QHP - Monitoring and compliance of a QHP - Decertifying a QHP - Standards for issuers offering QHPs through the Exchange - · Requirements for the standard plan offering - Expectations for issuer coordination with the Exchange - Special guidance for coverage of American Indian/Alaska Natives

 This Guidance is in accordance with the Patient Protection and Affordable Care Act of 2010 (ACA) and Chapters 43.71 RCW and 48.43 RCW.
-This Guidance applies to issuers responding to the public option procurement process as described in RCW 41.05.410 to be conducted by the Health Care Authority for 2021 coverage and any product offered in response to that procurement will be required to be certified under this Guidance before it may be offered as a public option plan.
+This Guidance applies to issuers offering plans that meet public option requirements as described in RCW 41.05.410 for 2022 coverage.
+Any product intended to be offered under those public option plan requirements will be required to be certified as a QHP under this Guidance before it may be offered as a public option plan.